‘World’s Hottest UFC Ring Girl’ Arianny Celeste Flaunts Dangerous Curves In Booty-Enhancing Dress

 “good morning arianny [several emoji] hope you’ll be smiling [smiley emoji] from the time you wake up till you close your eyes [smiley emoji] I love you,” another fan chimed in.

 While Celeste is still going strong in her ring girl career, she is giving signs that she is ready to transition out of it.
-As The Inquisitr has previously noted, the model has showed her entrepreneurial side by launching Girlfriend Box, a business venture that consists of releasing a monthly fashion box that she, alongside her partner Alejandra Boggiano, put together.
+As The Inquisitr has previously noted, the model has shown her entrepreneurial side by launching Girlfriend Box, a business venture that consists of releasing a monthly fashion box that she, alongside her partner Alejandra Boggiano, put together.